 Your dental health is important and should not be taken for granted.
 Proper dental hygiene can help you get healthy teeth and gums.
 Over time if we neglect proper dental hygiene we may experience tooth decay caused by poor dental hygiene which can cause toothache and the pain can range from mild to severe. (more…)

 At Superkids Pediatric Dentistry, we take gum disease very seriously.
 When left untreated, periodontal disease can be one of the worst oral conditions for children because it gradually worsens.
 Seek treatment as soon as possible if you suspect your child may be suffering from gingivitis.

-With three convenient locations of pediatric dentist Rockville MD Sterling Virginia, and Potomac Maryland, your child can get the best care for gum disease from experienced and friendly pediatric dentists!
+With four convenient locations of pediatric dentists in Potomac &Rockville MD, Sterling & Alexandria VA, your child can get the best care for gum disease from experienced and friendly pediatric dentists!

 Periodontal disease in children

 Don’t be fooled into thinking that periodontal disease is solely an adult problem.
 Studies show that children are also amongst the crowd of having gingivitis (first stage of periodontal disease).
 Though forms of advanced periodontal disease in children are rare, it is still a possibility.

 It is common for children to have chronic gingivitis which causes the gum tissue to become swollen, red, and bleed easily.
 With the necessary preventative maintenance such as a regular routine of brushing, flossing, and dental appointments, gingivitis is preventable.
 Gingivitis is also treatable, but if it is left untreated, it can quickly advance to more serious forms of periodontal disease.

 Localized aggressive periodontitis can affect healthy young children.
 It affects the first molars and incisors and can be found amongst teenagers and young adults.
 It is also described as a severe loss of alveolar bone and patients will usually form little to no plaque or calculus.